anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The thing always happens that you really believe in; and the belief in a thing makes it happen.
+Quote: Listen to what you know instead of what you fear.

-By: Frank Lloyd Wright
+By: Richard Bach